How Germany Staffed Up Contact Tracing Teams To Contain Its Coronavirus Outbreak

 "And then, basically, you have to contact all the people on the list, everybody on the list, and try to try to find out" the level of contact they've had with the infected person, she says — "which is a little bit like detective work."

-Krummacher says if anyone on the list had contact within six feet of the infected person for more than 15 minutes, they're put under state-mandated quarantine at home, called every day by tracers and, if necessary, tested for COVID-19.
+Krummacher says if anyone on the list had contact within 6 feet of the infected person for more than 15 minutes, they're put under state-mandated quarantine at home, called every day by tracers and, if necessary, tested for the coronavirus.
 If they test positive, the whole tracing cycle begins again.

 At the height of the pandemic in April, she says, it seemed as if the work would never end.
 Her office occasionally handled a case of an infected schoolteacher, which meant they had to talk to the parents of hundreds of students, asking the same questions over and over.